juji-io/datalevin/README.md

 * 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
 * 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
-* 0.6.0 As a search engine: fuzzy fulltext search across multiple attributes.
+* 0.6.0 As a search engine: fuzzy fulltext search across database.
 * 0.7.0 A new Datalog query engine with improved performance.
 * 0.8.0 Composite tuples.
 * 0.9.0 Persisted transaction functions.
 * 1.0.0 Fit for business in many use cases.
+* 1.1.0 Arbitrary data as attribute.
-* 1.1.0 Read-only replicas.
+* 1.2.0 Read-only replicas.
-* 1.2.0 Option to store data in compressed form.
+* 1.3.0 Option to store data in compressed form.
 * 2.0.0 Fully automatic schema migration on write.
 * 3.0.0 As a product rule engine: implementing Rete/UL algorithm.
 * 4.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.